veritech/hnt-hmrc/README.md

 It doesn't, thankfully it's hosted on heroku's free tier so it doesn't cost me anything to run.
 Donations are appreciated.

 #### Can I contribute?
 Code, sure!
 Create a PR and I'll take a look.
-This isn't my day job, so don't exact the best SLA
+This isn't my day job, so don't expect the best SLA

 ### Running Locally